brunoleon/test/README.md

 `poetry run src/check.py`

 An install script `install.sh` is provided that will schedule a weekly run of the script `report.sh`.
-That script will push back the report to the repository in a report branch.
+That script will push back the report to the repository.